-T9Hacks is a Women and Non-binary Hackathon from February 9-10th.
+T9Hacks is a Women and Non-binary Hackathon.
+Out fifth annual hackathon will be February 2020!
 There will be workshops, mentors, food, games and swag.... all 100% free!
-Bring a friend!
 Have fun solving problems, exploring new technologies, and building something creative.
 Open to all levels!
-We'll have tracks and workshops dedicated to beginners as well as experienced programmers.

 Our goal is to create a fun and creative environment where marginalized students—particularly women and non-binary students—can learn about computing and solve compelling problems.

 This will be T9Hacks' fifth annual hackathon.
 We also hosted T9Hacks in 2019, 2018, 2017 and 2016.

 We're a 24-hour making and building marathon event.
 We are a hackathon but prefer to call ourselves a make-a-thon.
 Our participants come to T9Hacks to learn and be creative in a welcoming environment.